The Secret to Emotional Connection Most Couples Overlook

 Start small.
 Celebrate small wins.
 This is easier than you think.

-And remember: Listening is love in action.
+And remember: Listening well is love in action.

 Carolyn xx